T351 Week 6 - Spring 2014

 - Turn your assignment in using the Dropbox, saved as your username.
 (Mine would be "jarkraus")

-- You'll also need to turn in a critique.
-We'll watch some of these in lab before carrying out the lighting exercise.
+- Turn your critique in via Oncourse, to the Audio/News Ex folder.
+We'll watch a few of these in lab before carrying out the lighting exercise.

 - Interview / feature story: You should've turned in your pre-production